SalesHood Announces Enhanced Agentic AI-Powered Digital Sales Rooms to Increase Pipeline Velocity and Win Rates

 San Francisco, California, Dec.
 02, 2025 (GLOBE NEWSWIRE) -- SalesHood, the leading Agentic AI sales enablement platform, today announced significant updates to its AI-driven Digital Sales Rooms, reinforcing its leadership in the market and delivering a measurable impact on customer revenue growth.
 With over $1B in pipeline managed and influenced through SalesHood Client Sites, organizations are seeing a direct correlation between Digital Sales Room adoption, buyer engagement, win-rates and accelerated deal velocity.

-“With over 500% increase in buyer engagement in 2025, SalesHood Digital Sales Rooms have quickly become the standard for buyer-seller engagement and collaboration in B2B selling,” says Elay Cohen, CEO SalesHood.
+“With over a 500% increase in buyer engagement in 2025, SalesHood Digital Sales Rooms have quickly become the standard for buyer-seller engagement and collaboration in B2B selling,” says Elay Cohen, CEO of SalesHood.

 New AI Features Improve Buyer Engagement and Deal Velocity